 Greetings Internet Stranger and welcome to 24 hours in Milwaukee!
 When I first decided to visit Wisconsin as part of my project to visit all 50 states, I wasn’t exactly sure how to spend my first 24 hours in Milwaukee.
 I only had a vague and stereotypical sense of what one might find in Wisconsin.

-Would there be rabid packs of green-bespackled Green Bay Packers fans roaming the streets, looking to smite anyone wearing Minnesota Vikings Purple?
+Would there be rabid packs of green-bespackled Green Bay Packers fans roaming the streets, looking to smite anyone who was wearing Minnesota Vikings Purple?
 Did beer flow from the city fountains?
 Would alarm clocks wake one with the sounds of Fonzie yelling “AAAAY!” or Laverne and Shirley singing, “Schlemiel, Schlimazel?”

 I was pleased to discover that 24 hours in Milwaukee contained none of these strange happenings.
 Instead I found delicious foods from every nationality, avant-garde art, and all the Brandy Old Fashioneds a girl could ask for.
 It’s Sunday, Monday Happy Days every day in Milwaukee!